 Kate Hendry is a chemical oceanographer from the University of Bristol who explores the deep sea, from the Arctic to the Antarctic.

-Rock Paper Scissors Anna Ploszajski, UCL
+Rock Paper Scissors Anna Ploszajski, Institute of Making

 Materials science is just one big game of rock paper scissors.
 Join Anna Ploszajski as she uncovers the invisible secrets of the material world, from the earliest stone tools to the information age and beyond.